-Obamacare vs. a Washington Medicare Advantage Plan
+Getting Enrolled in a Washington Medicare Advantage Plan

-Washington Medicare Advantage Plan Information
+About Our 2015 Washington Medicare Advantage (Part C) Information

 The healthcare insurance information provided on MedicareWire.com is derived from data files published by the U.S. Centers for Medicare and Medicaid Services (CMS).
 We make every attempt to keep our databases up-to-date.
-In spite of this, we simply cannot ensure the exactness of the details and only a licensed insurance agent can give you quote.For additional information go to the CMS website at: http://cms.gov.
+In spite of this, we simply cannot ensure the exactness of the details.
+You must consult with a licensed insurance agent to get an exact quote for your situation.For more information about the Medicare program, visit http://cms.gov.
 This page was last updated on 9/13/2015.